AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/extension-points/banner-notification.md

 # bannerNotification

-The `bannerNotification` extension point defines the contents of banner notifications that display when attempting a customer, order, or product mass action.
+The `bannerNotification` extension point defines the contents of banner notifications that display when customizing a mass action or order view button.

-## Example customization
+## Example mass action customizations

 The following example defines success and error messages for multiple mass actions.